Lajos Fülep

-Lajos Fülep (January 23, 1885 – October 7, 1970) was a Hungarian art historian, philosopher of art, pastor of the Reformed Church in Hungary and university professor.
+Lajos Fülep (January 23, 1885 – October 7, 1970) was a Hungarian art historian, philosopher of art, pastor of the Reformed Church in Hungary, and university professor.

 Life and career

-He was born in to the family of a veterinarian.
-Fülep received his primary education in the countryside and later returned to Budapest for university studies.
-During this period he wrote on art and history for various newspaper such as Népszava which made him well known in intellectual circles.
+He was born into the family of a veterinarian.
+Fülep received his primary education in the countryside, and returned to Budapest for university studies.
+During this period, he wrote articles on art and history for various newspapers, such as Népszava, which made him well-known in intellectual circles.